Most of us have been there at one time or another. You’ve paid your bills and realize that you have no money left until your next payday.

 - Look through your pantry, fridge, and freezer.
 Make a meal plan that includes the food you have.

 - Make your staples like bread and tortillas if you have the supplies.

 - Stretch meat in your meals by adding a filling and inexpensive protein like beans.

 - Try to find local food pantries.
 Many will give you food with no questions asked.

 - If you have kids, look into free or reduced lunch programs through your school district.

 - Borrow movies/books from your local library.

 - Look through your phone and Amazon account and cancel any recurring charges for apps or subscriptions.

-- Plan at-home date nights and activities using what you have.
+- You can plan at-home date nights and activities using what you have.

 - Cut cable tv.

-- If you are close to running out of diapers, ask friends if they have any extras their baby doesn’t fit in (that always seems to happen!).
+- If you are close to running out of diapers, ask friends if they have any extras their baby doesn’t fit in (that always happens!).

-- Many pediatricians offices have formula samples or coupons in their offices.
+- Many pediatrician offices have formula samples or coupons in their offices.
 It doesn’t hurt to ask!

 - Call or email your favorite diaper/formula companies and ask for coupons.

-- Learn to make your own baby food.
-It is simple and quite inexpensive compared to store-bought baby food.
+- Learn to make your baby food.
+It is simple and relatively inexpensive compared to store-bought baby food.

 - If you run out of medication, ask your doctor’s office if they have any samples.

 - Use apps that help you find prescription discounts like GoodRx.